harplife/zettelkasten/study_LearnCpp_GettingStarted.md

 ## Configuring your compiler: Build configurations
 - A <mark class="hltr-trippy">build configuration</mark> (also called a **build target**) is a collection of project settings that determines how your IDE will build your project.
 - The build configuration typically includes things like what the executable will be named, what directories the IDE will look in for other code and library files, where to keep or strip out debugging info, how much to have the compiler optimize your program, etc.
-- When you create a new project in your IDE, most iDEs will set up two different build configurations for you: a release configuration, and a debug configuration.
+- When you create a new project in your IDE, most IDEs will set up two different build configurations for you: a release configuration, and a debug configuration.
 - The <mark class="hltr-trippy">debug configuration</mark> is designed to help you debug your program, and is generally the one you will use when writing your programs.
 	- This config turns off all optimizations, and includes debugging info - which makes your programs larger and slower but much easier to debug.
 	- The debug config is usually selected as the active config by default.